This post contains affiliate links. Read the full disclosure here.

 • Refillable water bottles (stay hydrated!!!)

-• Wet bags/zip-top bags for wet clothes, swimsuits, etc.
+• Wet bags/zip-top bags for wet clothes, swimsuits, etc. (especially if you have a kids who might need to change clothes at some point during the day)

 • A few dollars (if you want to mail a postcard at the post office)

-Packing for Debarkation
+Packing for Disembarkation

-When you pack up to leave your cruise ship, Disney has a service where you can put your luggage out the night before debarkation and then just pick it up in the cruise terminal the next morning.
+When you pack up to leave your cruise ship, Disney has a service where you can put your luggage out the night before disembarkation and then just pick it up in the cruise terminal the next morning.
 This saves you having to lug all your bags to breakfast the next morning and off the ship.

-Here are a few pointers for packing for this.
+Here are a few pointers for packing for this:

 • If you are packing up before dinner, leave out your pajamas.